Charles Kaufman (judge): Biography

+Abortion Rights

+Judge Kaufman ruled it was unconstitutional to ban abortions before the U.S. Supreme Court ruling in Roe v.
+Wade.

 Vincent Chin ruling

 Kaufman is the judge who sentenced former Chrysler plant superintendent Ronald Ebens and his stepson Michael Nitz on March 16, 1983, to three years' probation and $3,780 in fines and court costs after they were convicted of manslaughter for the killing of Vincent Chin.
 Asian-American advocacy groups were outraged.

 Ebens and Nitz went to hunt down Chin after an altercation that had happened at a strip club.
 Ebens paid a friend $20 to help them find Chin, finding him 30 minutes later at a nearby McDonald’s.
 Nitz held Chin down while Ebens viciously bludgeoned Chin with a baseball bat until his head cracked open.

-The act was alleged by some advocacy groups to be a hate crime, as multiple witnesses claimed to hear Ebens say, "It's because of you little motherfuckers that we're out of work," referring to the Japanese auto industry, particularly Chrysler's increased sales of captively-imported Mitsubishi models rebadged and sold under the Dodge and now-defunct Plymouth brands, and Nitz's layoff from Chrysler in 1979, despite the fact that Chin was of Chinese descent, not Japanese.
+The act was a hate crime, as multiple witnesses claimed to hear Ebens say, "It's because of you little motherfuckers that we're out of work," referring to the Japanese auto industry, particularly Chrysler's increased sales of captively-imported Mitsubishi models rebadged and sold under the Dodge and now-defunct Plymouth brands, and Nitz's layoff from Chrysler in 1979, despite the fact that Chin was of Chinese descent, not Japanese.

 Citing the judge's POW record in a Japanese prison camp as one of several reasons to invalidate the sentence in favor of a more stringent punishment, advocacy groups unsuccessfully tried to vacate the original sentence.
-Kaufman cited the defendants' clean prior criminal records and that there was no minimum sentence for a manslaughter plea as he responded, "These weren't the kind of men you send to jail...
+There were no minimum sentencing guidelines at the time for a manslaughter plea.
+Kaufman also cited the defendants' clean prior criminal records as he responded, "These weren't the kind of men you send to jail...
 You don't make the punishment fit the crime; you make the punishment fit the criminal."
+Mandatory minimum sentencing guidelines were later promulgated by the Michigan Supreme Court.

 Kaufman's sentence was upheld as valid and final, due to the Fifth Amendment protection against double jeopardy, and the advocacy groups shifted their efforts toward a Federal prosecution for the violation of Vincent Chin's civil rights.
 This would also prove ultimately unsuccessful after an appeal and retrial of Ebens' original 1984 federal conviction resulted in acquittal.

 Kaufman later retired from the Third Circuit Court, and died on June 30, 2004.